Adding data, INSERT operator

 MySQL

 MySQL introduced a mechanism for its automatic generation.
 To do this, just provide the primary key good_id attribute AUTO_INCREMENT.
-Then when creating a new record as the value good_id just pass NULL or 0 - the field will automatically receive a value, equal to the maximum value of the good_id column, plus one.
+Then when creating a new record as the value good_id just pass NULL or 0 - the field will automatically get a value greater than the previous one by one.

 INSERT INTO Goods VALUES (NULL, 'Table', 2);